RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 The following example replicates an _ab initio_ run.
 The file "beta_sheets.top" contains a predicted beta-strand pairing topology, and the 9-mer and 3-mer fragments are in files called "frag9.dat" and "frag3.dat", respectively.
 Loops are closed after the [[AbscriptMover|ClientMovers#AbscriptMover]] runs all stages of abinitio by the [[AbscriptLoopCloserCM|ClientMovers#AbscriptLoopCloserCM]], and then FastRelax refines the structure in full atom mode.
 The assumption is made here that the input pose is in centroid mode.

+A fully working example use of this script to fold ubiquitin is available in the Rosetta demos repository at `demos/protocol_capture/2015/broker/ubq/`.

 ```
 <MOVERS>
   <FragmentJumpCM name="jumps" topol_file="beta_sheets.top" />